stampchain-io/stamps_sdk/docs/src101specs.md

   "type": "address", //(string)Currently two kinds of record types are supported, txt and address "data":{
   "btc": "bc1q7epcly9u55yut5k7ykmlcyrp87knt8gxd7knnt"
-  }//(Object of string value, can include multi key-value pairs)record data, this is an example to bind with btc address.
+  },//(Object of string value, can include multi key-value pairs)record data, this is an example to bind with btc address.
+  "prim":"true" //"true" makes address as a primary address to bind with this domain.If you don't need this, make it as "false".
 }
 ```